VeriorPies/MineCloud/README.md

         You can optionally setup your BOT avatar<br>
         </p>
    - `DISCORD_CHANNEL_WEB_HOOK`:
-     - Open regular Discord, go to the Discord server you want add MineCloud to, choose a text channel, and click "Edit Channel".
+     - Open regular Discord, go to the Discord server you want to add MineCloud to, choose a text channel, and click "Edit Channel".
      - Go to "Integrations" => "Webhooks", click "New Webhook" to create a new Webhook then copy the Webhook URL.
      - This text channel is where our VM instance will send updates to &nbsp;&nbsp;&nbsp; <img width="80%"  src="images/discord-channel-webhook.png" >